 Dogs are territorial animals by nature and when you take one into your home, you become part of their pack and your home becomes their den!
-This is why, when we invite strangers our dogs have never met before into our house, our dogs can react to them in a hostile manner.
+This is why, when we invite strangers our dogs have never met before into our house, our dogs find it to be strange human behavior and can react to them in a hostile manner.
 Your dog has no clue who this person is and what their intentions are, so their default reaction is usually going to be to defend and protect their turf and their pack from an invader

 We really like hugs.